blissful-code/spirals-v1/README.md

 **Color Palette:** The sequence of colors used for the rings.
 The order determines the pattern.

-**Randomize Order:** When enabled, the color sequence is shuffled each time the palette cycles through.
+**Randomize Order:** When enabled, the colors are shuffled into a random sequence that repeats until the palette is modified or the setting is toggled.

 **Ring Separator:** When enabled, a separator ring appears between each color in the palette.